 In hiring, time wounds all deals.
 The longer you take to hire, the more candidates' interest in your position falls.

-In many professional jobs, 10 percent to 15 percent of the best candidates drop out for every unnecessary week of delay.
+We've looked closely at the numbers, and in many professional jobs, 10 percent to 15 percent of the best candidates drop out for every unnecessary week of delay.
 If you fall a month behind, by the time you are ready to hire, all the top performers may have accepted job offers from your faster-moving competitors.

 So if delays are so costly, why does this same hiring disaster scenario keep replaying?